Allaire Elder Law

 Other Things Included In An Estate Plan

-In addition to explaining where the person’s possessions are to go, the estate plan may be used to provide other information about the decedent’s wishes.
+In addition to explaining where the person’s possessions are to go, the estate plan may be used to provide other information about the decedent’s wishes during their lifetime.
 The individual may include instructions for what type of care they wish to receive in the event they become disabled and unable to speak for themselves as well as information on who they would like to have named guardian for any minor children.
-The estate plan may also detail how the deceased would like his or her valuables to be passed on and how to provide for loved ones who cannot care for themselves.
+That is known as the Living Will, which also usually designated your health care representative.

 There may be instructions on how to provide care for loved ones with special needs who is currently receiving benefits from the government, as these benefits could be terminated if the estate plan is not carefully laid out.
 Business owners need to have a provision in the plan that covers what will happen to their share of the business if they become disabled or die, and life insurance or long-term care insurance may be included in the plan.